cozy/cozy-stack/docs/auth.md

 OAuth2 has also 3 ways to use a token:

-- in the query-string (even if the spec it's not recommended)
+- in the query-string (even if the spec does not recommended it)
 - in the POST body
 - in the HTTP Authorization header.

-On cozy, only the header is supported.
+On cozy, only the HTTP header is supported.

 OAuth2 has a lot of assumptions.
 Let's see some of them and their consequences on Cozy: